clflowers5/blockIt/readme.md

 # BlockIt

-Promises are a great addition to Javascript, but if you're creating a lot of requests to a rate limited or fragile API, you need some throttling not offered out of the box by Promises.
+Promises are a great addition to JavaScript, but if you're creating a lot of requests to a rate limited or fragile API, you need some throttling not offered out of the box by Promises.

 BlockIt offers ways of throttling Promises, either through executing your tasks 1 by 1 blocking style or